 Suddenly a branch snapped and Grace whirled to find Daniel walking towards her.

-His wet mop of yellow hair hung down over his eyes but his skin for once looked fresh and pink.
+His wet mop of yellow hair hung down over his eyes and his fuzzed chin glistened.
+His skin for once looked fresh and pink.
 He wore his old clothes, though they looked as if they had at least been shaken out, and parts of his shirt stuck wetly to his chest and arms.
 Grace noted dismally that he too had lost a great deal of weight, yet with a shot of surprise she realized she had never noticed how broad of shoulder or lean of hip Daniel was.
 Against Tannicke, the young Puritan paled in stature and physique.
 Yet, as she stood taking in the shape of Daniel's chest Grace felt a rush of bashfulness knowing she had curled many times into its warm, solid expanse during their imprisonment.

 "Feels g-g-g-good to be clean again."
 Daniel said cheerfully as he approached, not noticing her awkward perusal.